---hardware-types

-A comma separated list of hardware types to enable.
+--hardware-types A comma separated list of hardware types to enable.

---enable-keystone

-Whether to enable authentication with Keystone.
+--enable-keystone Whether to enable authentication with Keystone.

---enable-tls

-Enable self-signed TLS on API endpoints.
+--enable-tls Enable self-signed TLS on API endpoints.

-If using Keystone, see TLS notes for important notes.
+Warning: If using Keystone, see TLS notes for important notes.

---release

-If using a stable version of Bifrost, the corresponding version of Ironic is usually detected from the git checkout.
+--release If using a stable version of Bifrost, the corresponding version of Ironic is usually detected from the git checkout.
 If it is not possible (e.g. youre using Bifrost from a tarball), use this argument to provide the matching version.

-Using Bifrost to install older versions of Ironic may work, but is not guaranteed.
+Note: Using Bifrost to install older versions of Ironic may work, but is not guaranteed.

---enable-prometheus-exporter

-Enable the Ironic Prometheus Exporter service.
+--enable-prometheus-exporter Enable the Ironic Prometheus Exporter service.

---uefi / --legacy-boot

-Boot machines in the UEFI or BIOS mode by default (defaults to UEFI).
+--uefi Boot machines in the UEFI mode by default.